 But realize that pictures don’t always make a difference.
 In another part of the UChicago study, participants were told that the number of pandas to be rescued was four, not one.
 In this case, the average donation amount was statistically the same with four dots as with four identical pictures of a panda.
 The researchers speculate that if the picture had been cuter, it would have made a difference.

-And in comparative ads, don’t show pictures of people using the product.
+Sometimes pictures can hurt.
+In comparative ads, show a picture of the product or product package you want the person to select, but don’t show pictures of people using the product.
 University of Maryland researchers discovered that such pictures lead shoppers to start thinking about using the products themselves.
 When they do this, the shoppers put too much mental energy into thinking about just the recommended product.
 They forget to pay attention to the comparative advantages, so the power of the comparative ad fades away.

 Why is that bad?
 I think you get the picture.